-The autoinjectors are to be stored in Sick Bay
+The autoinjectors are to be stored in Sick Bay.

-- Adrenaline autoinjector devices be stored in a cool dark place at room temperature, which they define as 15 and 25 degrees Celsius. - If these temperatures cannot be maintained, ASCIA recommends storing the device in an insulated wallet
+Adrenaline autoinjector devices be stored in a cool dark place at room temperature, which they define as 15 and 25 degrees Celsius.

-School anaphylaxis supervisors are responsible for informing school staff of the location for use in the event of an emergency.
+First Aid Officers are responsible for informing school staff of the location for use in the event of an emergency.